Common cyber attacks

 DHCP exhaustion attack

 DHCP exhaustion attack, also known as a DHCP starvation attack, is similar to the TCP SYN flood attack.
 An attacker uses spoofed MAC addresses to flood a DHCP server with DHCP Discover messages.
 Attackers send DHCP Discover messages with fake source MAC addresses at a very quick pace.
-The target server’s DHCP pool becomes full, resulting in a denial-of-service to other devices which are no longer able to get an IP address.
+The server will reply to each Discover with a DHCP Offer message, and while it is offering an IP address it will not assign that address to other devices.
+The target serverβs DHCP pool becomes full, resulting in a denial-of-service to other devices which are no longer able to get an IP address.
 Mitigation: DHCP snooping, Switch Port Security.

 So if some PCs send DHCP Discover messages to get IP addresses, the server is not able to give them their IP addresses because its DHCP pool is full.
 Maybe it had 250 IP addresses to lease to clients, but they are all taken by the attacker.